fbombi13/FabioBombiela/_pages/about.md

 🏆 **ISTQB Certified Professional Tester**

+🏆 **Correlation One Certificate** - Government Course

 ### Beyond Work

-When I'm not automating tests or building IoT devices, you'll find me exploring new technologies, contributing to open-source projects, or sharing knowledge with the tech community in Bogotá.
+When I'm not automating tests, exploring AI applications, or building IoT devices, you'll find me diving into new technologies, contributing to open-source projects, or sharing knowledge with the tech community in Bogotá.

 ---